Documentation Guide

 - Rule: If you add a feature or change system behavior, it belongs here.

-2. Integration-Level (gRPC API Reference)
+2. Integration-Level (API Reference)

 - Location: